Climbing Gunung Raya 🌄 Highest Mountain in Langkawi, Malaysia

 Fortunately, at these points you have the assistance of a metal rail on both sides to hang on to.
 You will need these rails – especially coming back down.

 Unfortunately, when you get there you’ll find the tower closed, and the anticipated 360° view off-limits.
-Apart from the disappointment, I can only describe this as a missed opportunity.
+Apart from the disappointment, I can only describe this as a missed opportunity for the local Tourist Authority.

 Apparently, the tower has been closed to the public for quite some time, and there’s no indication of when or if it will reopen.